 The most notable paraphernalia item is a crack pipe.
 This item looks like a glass pipe or bowl with mesh screens on either end.
 A heat source, such as a lighter or burner, is used to heat up the pipe, causing the crack to smoke and release vapors which the user then inhales.
 It can also be placed into regular or marijuana cigarettes and smoked that way, as well.
 Once inhaled, crack travels to the brain in a matter of seconds and causes an intense rush of that can last as long as 15 minutes.Unfortunately, this rush eventually subsides and results in a “crash” that can feel like anything ranging from depression to illness.

 Because crack is a concentrated form of cocaine, addiction can form after just a few doses, and some people can be addicted after the very first dose.
 The purity also means that it is much easier to die from either overdose or from failure of the heart or respiratory system.
 The increased purity also causes other problems, such as increased risk of psychosis and addiction.

 Although the effects only last for a few moments, the “crash” after the “high” is particularly nasty, with intense feelings of depression replacing the euphoric emotions that were present only moments before.
 Cravings for more of the drug accompany the depression, which often leads to dependence and compulsive addiction.
 This can lead the user to turn to crime to fuel their drug habit, as well as to selling their personal possessions.

-Physical symptoms and signs of crack abuse are similar to those of people who take cocaine, such as pupil dilation, sweating, loss of weight and the coughing up of black mucous.
-Emotional signs can be present as well, such as alternating cycles of euphoria and depression, and personal habits or tendencies may suddenly be altered.
+Physical symptoms and signs of crack abuse are similar to those of people who take cocaine, such as pupil dilation, sweating, loss of weight, and excess black mucous.
+Emotional signs are often present as well and may include alternating cycles of euphoria and depression, and intense changes in personal habits or tendencies.